russ-schumacher/ats641_spring2025/lab1.md

 - Verify that your install is working by running `mamba --version`.
 You should see a response like `mamba 1.5.6, conda 23.11.0` or similar (though yours may be a different version number).

+### Setting up your environment

+Now we will set up an environment with the packages we need to have installed.
+Here is a link to an environment file that we'll use for the class (adapted from Unidata's workshop materials): [environment.yml file](environment_ats641_2025.yml)

+To set up this environment, follow these steps:

+- Open a terminal window (Miniforge Prompt if you're on Windows).

+- Download the .yml file that tells your system what should be in the environment (see link above).

+- In the terminal, navigate to wherever this file is saved, probably something like `cd ~/Downloads` will get you there.

+- Run the command `conda env create -f environment_ats641_2025.yml` and wait for the installation to finish (it may take a while, especially if you're on a slow internet connection).

+- Run the command `conda activate ats641_2025` to activate the environment you created and verify that everything is ready.
+(It may ask you to do something like `conda init bash`, if so then do that first.)